GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

 ###  Maven

-1. Build a fresh binary by using:

-    `mvn clean compile`

-1. Run the application locally at [http://localhost:8080][5] by using:
+1. Build and Run the application locally at [http://localhost:8080][5] by using:

-    `mvn appengine:run`
+    `mvn clean appengine:run`

 1. Explore local server's API explorer by browsing to: